Dropbox does not admit that some researchers have access to non-anonymous user service data.

 Let's see how everything started:

-A study that was published on Friday by researchers at Northwestern University, reportedly obtained information from a Dropbox information manager, The study looked at how the platforms collaboration are used by different groups of people.
+A study that was published on Friday of Northwestern University researchers reportedly drew information from a Dropbox information manager.
+The study dealt with how collaborative platforms are used by different groups of people.

 The research states at one point that Dropbox "gave [researchers] access to dossier data" for two years from about 400.000 users at 1.000 universities.
 According to the publication, the data were "collected and anonymized" by the researchers.

-The researchers reported that the data included the "total number of folders, the structure of each folder, and access to sharedfiles".
-But according to the researchers, they and Dropbox employees "couldn't see personal information."
+The researchers said the data included "the total number of folders, the structure of each folder and access to shared folders".
+But according to investigators, they and Dropbox employees "could not see personal information."

-Still, the researchers claimed to see “every folder in Dropbox associated with a particular researcher, who the folder was shared with, how often the folder was accessed, anyone connected to it, how long everyone stayed in each project, and how users managed their time across projects.”
+However, the researchers claimed that they saw "every Dropbox file associated with a particular researcher, those with whom the file was shared, how often they had access to the file, whoever was connected to it, the length of their stay in each project." , and the way users managed their time on the various projects. ”

 On the other hand, Dropbox denied all of the above with a statement posted electronically to ZDNet: